Select a destination for your cruise:

 Ports of departure:

-Komodo scuba diving on Bali liveaboards depart from Benoa Harbour.
+Komodo liveaboards often depart from Benoa Harbour in Bali.
 Transfers are provided free of charge from all areas of Bali (unless otherwise stated).
+Other trips depart from ports nearer to the Komodo National Park; these are Labuan Bajo, Bima and Maumere, and all involve a short flight from Bali.

-For other destinations in Indonesia such as West Papua liveaboard cruises, departure point details will be sent to you by email.
+For other destinations in Indonesia, departure point details will be sent to you by email.

 Dive The World rating system: